Reasonable Accommodations Policy

 - The learner advises Hi-Tech Training during programme registration of any need that they may have for reasonable accommodation.
 Hi-Tech Training may require evidence of need.

-- The Hi-Tech Training Manager will log the request ensuring that confidentiality and compliance with GDPR is observed at all times.
+- The Hi-Tech Training Operations Manager will log the request ensuring that confidentiality and compliance with GDPR is observed at all times.
 The application will be screened to review the evidence of need and the capacity of Hi-Tech Training to provide the requested supports.

 - Screening decision.
 The outcome of the screening will be a decision to grant, request further information, or deny the request.
-The learner will be provided with a written screening response from the Hi-Tech Training Manager.
+The learner will be provided with a written screening response from the Hi-Tech Training Operations Manager.

 - Depending on the screening response, the learner may accept the accommodations as offered, may provide additional information if required, or they may accept the screening decision to deny the requested accommodation.
-Assuming the accommodation is granted, the Hi-Tech Training Manager will take all necessary steps to put the support in place.
+Assuming the accommodation is granted, the Hi-Tech Training Operations Manager will take all necessary steps to put the support in place.

 - If the learner does not agree with the screening decision, they have the right to appeal.
-The learner should advise the Hi-Tech Training Manager of their decision to appeal.
+The learner should advise the Hi-Tech Training Operations Manager of their decision to appeal.
 The Training Team will prepare a report for consideration by the Appeals Committee.
 The Committee will consider all the evidence provided.
 The learner has the right to make direct representations to the Committee.
-The decision of the Committee will be final and will be advised to the learner in writing by the Training Manager.
+The decision of the Committee will be final and will be advised to the learner in writing by the Operations Manager.